theoutfield/sc_sncn_motorcontrol/examples/app_demo_offset_commutation_tuning/doc/index.rst

    First try to set the offset automatically with the ``a`` command.
 If the motor is not turning and the current consumption is high try to change the sensor polarity with the ``d`` command and repeat the ``a`` command.
 This will find the sensor offset and set the clockwise or counterclockwise commutation offsets to 0 and 2048 (half a turn) and the motor should start turning.

-   Fine tune the sensor commutation offset for the current direction with the ``VALUE`` command to minimize the phases current.
+   Fine tune the sensor commutation offset for the current direction.
+You could use the ``c`` command for auto tuning or the ``VALUE`` command to manually minimize the phases current.
 The offset is a 12 bit positive value so it wraps around at 4096.
 It means that if you want an offset of ``-100`` you enter ``3996``.

    Reverse the voltage with the ``r`` command, the motor should turn in the other direction.
-Fine tune the commutation offset for this direction with the ``VALUE`` command.
+Fine tune the commutation offset for this direction with the ``c`` (auto tuning) or ``VALUE`` (manual tuning) command.

-   You can change the voltage with the ``v VALUE`` command (up to 4000) to test the offsets at a different velocity and obtain finer results.
+   You can change the voltage with the ``v VALUE`` command (up to 4000) to test and tune the offsets at a different velocity and obtain finer results.

    You can print all the current offsets with the ``p`` command.